gjurgensen/gjurgensen.github.io/_posts/2022-2-18-Monad-is-a-monad.md

 We have seen that a monad is just a special kind of functor, and that `>>=` allows us to chain together monadic actions without accumulating multiple layers of nested monadic structure.
 The last piece of the puzzle is an appreciation of monads as a consistently useful abstraction.
 I think this is where many struggle.
 The definitions themselves are not terribly complex.
 But why are monadic interfaces so convenient for dealing with a variety of issues, from IO to error handling?
-There is not a simple answer to this, and I think one may only come to appreciate their usefulness after significant real experience using them.
+There is not a simple answer to this, and I think one may only come to appreciate the usefulness of monads through real experience using them.

 # Footnotes